-Jim also advised that to strive for visual engagement by stepping forward to connect confidently.
-Also thereafter retain a good neutral position, to appear relaxed and comfortable.
+Jim also advised striving for visual engagement by stepping forward to connect confidently.
+He suggested retaining a good neutral position thereafter, to appear relaxed and comfortable.

-Bringing up the science of confidence, Jim referred to Amy Cuddy, and her TED session -- he talked about her ideas about high and low power poses.
-Jim suggested:
+Bringing up the science of confidence, Jim referred to Amy Cuddy and her TED session.
+He talked about her ideas about high and low power poses.

-Jim took the audience to the next level and asked them to explore gestures -- he asked to make gestures bigger -- larger, and make them linger just a little more longer so as to not move too fast.
+Jim took the audience to the next level and asked them to explore gestures.
+He asked to make gestures bigger, larger, and make them linger just a little longer, so as to not move too fast.
 He also suggested that everyone create their own gesture library.

 Some emotions for which everyone needs to create a gesture in their own personal library include:

 Jim then discussed voice, and how speakers can use their voice better.
 He introduced voice-chunking.
 This actually means dividing your speech with pauses.
-Examples:
+Here’s an example:

-Jim then discussed about establishing trust and believability.
-If people don't rust you, they will not act upon what you say.
+Jim then discussed establishing trust and believability, If people don’t trust you, they will not act upon what you say.